reedcodes/talks/source/presentation/2022-hew/markdown/04-text.md

   <li>the style guide will know what to do with this example file, since we added it in the comments of the Sass</li>
   <li>here: passing in example values for the attributes</li>
 </ul>
 {%- endnotes -%}
 {%- endslide -%}

-{%- slide "markdown" -%}
-{% image "screen-text.png", "style guide page for the Text.Heading section, illustrating the description, example pattern, and code" %}

-{%- notes -%}
-when the styleguide is generated, the comments from the CSS are used to create the pages.
-Displayed: name of pattern, description.
-Numbering based on weight and heirarchy.
-Loops through colors to output on page with information from the "colors" part of the CSS
-{%- endnotes -%}
-{%- endslide -%}